-Farmland values held steady throughout the first half of 2020 after rising at approximately the rate of inflation for the last two years.
-Though the COVID-19 pandemic slowed public auctions and sales in the first half of 2020, transactions picked up in recent quarters, and values began to trend higher in fourth quarter 2020.
-An improved profitability outlook combined with low market interest rates provided support for land values in fourth quarter 2020 and first half of 2021.
-Early estimates from the USDA show a 2% increase in farm real estate in 2021.
-The Federal Reserve Bank of Chicago AgLetter reported a 4% gain in farmland values in the Seventh District (primarily Iowa, Indiana, Illinois, and Wisconsin) in fourth quarter 2020 followed by a 3% rise in first quarter 2021.
+Farmland values increased steadily on average in 2021 after rising at approximately the rate of inflation for the last two years.
+Though the COVID-19 pandemic slowed public auctions and sales during 2020, transactions picked up and values began to trend higher in fourth quarter 2020.
+An improved profitability outlook combined with low market interest rates provided support for land values throughout 2021.
+Land value survey data from the USDA show a 7.0% increase in average farm real estate values from June 2020 to June 2021.
+Annual farm real estate value gains were highest in the Northern Plains (9.4%) and the Southern Plains (9.0%), but also strong in Pacific states (8.6%) and the Corn Belt (7.7%).
+The Federal Reserve Bank of Chicago AgLetter reported a 14% gain in farmland values in the Seventh District (primarily Iowa, Indiana, Illinois, and Wisconsin) between June 2020 and June 2021.
 Data from the Federal Reserve Bank of Kansas City show a similar rise in land values in the Tenth District (primarily Kansas, Missouri, Nebraska, and Oklahoma).
 Historically, rising farm real estate values have paired with an increase in real estate-secured debt.
 While regional averages for farmland values provide a good barometer for the overall movement in U.S. farmland values, economic forces affecting land markets are highly localized, and some markets may experience greater volatility than state or national averages indicate.

 The U.S. experienced \$22 billion in severe weather disasters in 2020, the highest level in the 40 years tracked by the National Oceanic and Atmospheric Administration.
 Many of those events affected agriculture, including a midwestern derecho, western wildfires, and western drought.
 Federal crop insurance provides a strong mitigator against this risk, but farmers and ranchers face increasingly-severe weather incidents.
 Weather conditions have also presented a challenge to many producers in 2021.
-Long and persistent drought conditions have impacted western agriculture in the first half of 2021.
-As of July 13, 2021, 100% of the National Weather Service Western Region was designated as experiencing some level of drought or dryness, and 28% of the region was designated as experiencing exceptional drought, according to data from the National Drought Mitigation Center.
+Long and persistent drought conditions have impacted western agriculture in the first three quarters of 2021.
+As of October 19, 2021, 98% of the National Weather Service Western Region was designated as experiencing some level of drought or dryness, and 20% of the region was designated as experiencing exceptional drought, according to data from the National Drought Mitigation Center.
+Due to drought conditions along the Colorado River Basin, the U.S. Bureau of Reclamation mandated limits on water use along the river in August 2021 that will be effective for the 2022 water year.
+Farmer Mac estimates that less than 2.5% of our Farm & Ranch portfolio is exposed to this water source.
 Extended periods of drought and dryness can reduce agricultural productivity, cause lasting damage to permanent crops like fruit and tree nuts, and result in producers leaving some fields fallow due to lack of water.
-Agricultural production in California, Oregon, Washington, Arizona, and Utah is likely to experience the greatest impact from the 2021 drought.
-For loans in areas that commonly experience exceptional drought (primarily in California), Farmer Mac's underwriting process includes an assessment of anticipated long-term water availability for the related property and how that impacts the collateral value and borrower's cash flow position to mitigate that risk.
+States also regulate water use, and state laws like California's Sustainable Groundwater Management Act (SGMA) will continue to shape state-led efforts to manage water infrastructure and use.
+Agricultural production in California, Oregon, Washington, Arizona, and Utah is likely to experience the greatest impact from the 2021 drought and future water management efforts.
+For loans in areas that commonly experience exceptional drought (primarily in California).
+Farmer Mac's underwriting process includes an assessment of anticipated long-term water availability for the related property and how that impacts the collateral value and borrower's cash flow position to mitigate that risk.